 What is the area of focus?
 What did we do?
 What are our conclusions?
-Accounting for Covid-19 related government grants During 2020/21, TVP has received a significant level of government funding in relation to Covid-19.
+Accounting for Covid-19 related government grants During 2020/21 TVP has received a significant level of government funding in relation to Covid-19.
 Whilst there is no change in the CIPFA Code or accounting standard (IFRS 15) in respect of accounting for grant funding, the emergency nature of some of the grants received and in some cases the lack of clarity on any associated restrictions and conditions, means that TVP will need to apply a greater degree of assessment and judgement to determine the appropriate accounting treatment in the 2020/21 statements.
 We have considered TVP's judgements on material grants received in relation to whether it is acting as: • An Agent, where it has determined that it is acting as an intermediary; or • A Principal, where TVP has determined that it is acting on its own behalf.
-The finance team had already provided an initial assessment of grant accounting on which gave an indicative view.
-We also tested a sample of grants, reviewing the nature of the grant, ensuring they had been received and treated correctly.
+The finance team had already provided an initial assessment of grant accounting which we have given an indicative view.
 We are satisfied that management have accounted for Covid-19 related government grants correctly for 2020/21.
-Accounting for personal, protective equipment (PPE) During 2020/21, TVP has obtained significant levels of PPE from different sources including from the Home Office, DHSC and direct procurement.
+Accounting for personal, protective equipment (PPE) During 2020/21 TVP has obtained significant levels of PPE from different sources including from the Home Office, DHSC and direct procurement.
 Although TVP has been reimbursed in full for the PPE that they have purchased on behalf of other forces, there is some uncertainty over how PPE should be accounted for in year as well as at the year end.
-The CFO has proposed an accounting treatment which we have reviewed against the requirements of the CIPFA Code.
-We have considered TVP's accounting treatment of its in-year acquisition and receipt of PPE as well as the year end treatment of inventory with reference to: • The requirements of the CIPFA Code; and • Any national guidance from the Home Office and DHSC.
+The CFO has proposed an accounting treatment which we are currently reviewing against the requirements of the CIPFA Code We have considered TVP's accounting treatment of its in-year acquisition and receipt of PPE as well as the year end treatment of inventory with reference to: • The requirements of the CIPFA Code; and • Any national guidance from the Home Office and DHSC.
 We are satisfied that management have accounting for the personal, protective equipment correctly, in accordance with the CIPFA Code of Practice.